-The majority of Army communications personnel receive their communications training at the Defence Force School of Signals (DFSS) at Simpson Barracks Macleod, Victoria.
+As a Communication Systems Operator you will conduct your communications training at the Defence Force School of Signals (DFSS) at Macleod, VIC.
 You won't find technical and communication schools with a better teacher/student ratio or better equipment and facilities.
-DFSS is dedicated to giving you the best technical and communications qualification possible.
+DFSS is dedicated to giving you the best technical and communications training possible.

 Communication Systems Operator (ECN 662) RA Sigs